After some recent flooding in Sierra Leone, we sat down with Cami Goble our Word Made Flesh Sierra Leone Field Director to ask her a few questions.

 Word Made Flesh Sierra Leone is located in Freetown.
 What can you tell us about the history of the city?

-Freetown is coastal with mountains nearby, similar for San Francisco.
-Designed by the British, Freetown was planned for 10,000 residents.
+Designed by the British, Freetown was originally designed for only 10,000 residents.
 During the 10-year-long “Blood Diamond” conflict, more that 1,000,000 people fled to Freetown for safety and economic opportunity.

 Do you remember your first experience with flooding in Freetown, Sierra Leone?